 One of the largest sources of carbon emissions from our own activities is the embodied carbon from our development programme.
 For our existing buildings, we can work to improve their efficiency in operational terms (see page 54 for further information) but it is in our development programme, where we can make the greatest impact.
-In many cases, once we hand a building over to a customer, they control all operational aspects so it is our responsibility to provide them with an efficient building and the tools to operate it efficiently.
+In many cases, once we hand a building over to a customer, they control all operational avoid to a customer, they control all operational awith an efficient building and the tools to operate it efficiently.

-Our targets, approved by the Science Based Target Initiative (SBTI), include a goal to reduce the embodied carbon intensity of our development programme by 20 per cent by 2030, compared to a 2020 baseline.
+Our targets, approved by the Science Based Target Initiative (SBTi), include a goal to reduce the embodied carbon intensity of our development programme by 20 per cent by 2030, compared to a 2020 baseline.